 Nathan Bedford Forrest State Park began as a local park constructed by the Works Progress Administration, a Depression Era work recovery program.
-Now, as a Tennessee State Park, it is home to the Tennessee River Folklife Interpretive Center and Museum situated on the highest point in West Tennessee, Pilot Knob.
+Now, as a Tennessee State Park, it is home to the Tennessee River Folklife Interpretive Center and Museum situated on one of the highest points in West Tennessee, Pilot Knob.
 The center features the life ways and customs of folks on the Tennessee River including musseling, crafts, commercial fishing and more.
 Several videos on park history, Civil War history and river life are shown upon request.
 The gift shop offers a large variety of items related to the park story as well as Tennessee State Park souvenirs.
 The park contains more than 25 miles of hiking trails.

 Nathan Bedford Forrest State Park was named after a Confederate cavalry leader, General Nathan Bedford Forrest.
 Although a controversial figure, Forrest is remembered by some as a noted military tactician of the Civil War.
 On November 4, 1864, he attacked and destroyed the Johnsonville Federal supply and munitions depot across the river at the mouth of Trace Creek.
 His operations were concentrated along the river in the vicinity of the park and the town of Eva.
 The area was designated a state park in 1963.